|Program||Expected Length||Project and/or thesis||Course based|

 This program addresses the relationship between practice and theory in curriculum research, design, implementation, evaluation, and leadership, as well as expertise in educational technology and communication.
 Those choosing to pursue a Master of Education in Curriculum Studies will be encouraged to focus on aspects of praxis leading to expertise and leadership in that area.

 Who would be interested in an M.Ed. in Curriculum Studies?
 Anyone participating in teaching in its various forms – in the K-12 system, the post-secondary system, and informal education – who wants to study one or more aspects of curriculum, such as research, development, implementation, evaluation and leadership for change.

 There are three program options for this degree:

-- Project based: as above, but instead of a thesis you will be completing a project or practicum
+- Project-based: as above, but instead of a thesis you will be completing a project or minor thesis

 In addition to the choice of structure above, this program has three defined areas of focus that you may choose:

 - Curriculum innovation

 - English as an additional language